vygr/ChrysaLisp/docs/CSCRIPT.md

 The other types of `(assign)` are variations on this theme.
 In the `VP_ASSIGNMENT.md` doc we talked about the 4 principle possibilities but there are other things that could be done.

-There are further extensions to the operators that could be added, user custom operators are possible but have not been used.
+There are further extensions to the operators that could be added, user custom operators are possible but have not yet been used.

 Support was added to the compiler to directly work on ChrysaLisp fixed point values using "*>" and "</".